freeCodeCamp/guide/src/pages/jquery/jquery-click-method/index.md

 $("#alert").click();
 ```

-Now even without click the button the click event will be triggered always when we enter or reload the page.
+Whenever the page loads, the click event will trigger the assigned alert.

-Also I would prefer to use .on('click',...) over .click(...) because the former can use less memory and work for dynamically added elements.
+Also you should prefer to use .on('click',...) over .click(...) because the former can use less memory and work for dynamically added elements.

 <a href='https://jsfiddle.net/gspk6gxt/' target='_blank' rel='nofollow'>jsFiddle</a>